 Leavenworth, WA 98826

-We strongly encourage Jackrabbit skiers to commit to both weekly practices.
+We strongly encourage Koos Cruisers to commit to both weekly practices.
 Skiers who are only able to attend one practice per week do not progress as quickly as their peers.
 This is disheartening for the skiers who see their teammates skiing off into the distance and difficult for the coaches who have to respond to an ever-increasing gap in skier ability within groups.

-The Jackrabbit ski program meets on Tuesdays from 3:45-5pm and Saturdays from 10-11:30am.
+We meet on Tuesdays from 3:45-5pm and Saturdays from 10-11:30am.
+There's no practice on Christmas or January 1st.
 The end times can be slightly variable depending on the conditions and the ages of the skiers.
 Please ask your child’s coach what time they expect to be back at the trailhead if you are concerned.

 The location of practices will vary between the three ski venues in Leavenworth: Icicle River Trails, Ski Hill, and the Golf Course.
 In rare instances practice sessions are moved to a different location or cancelled last minute due to poor conditions or inclement weather.
 We do what we can to minimize these situations but will communicate any changes to the schedule or cancellations as soon as possible.

-There will be two races that fall on Saturdays during the season and will be incorporated into our schedule.
+There will be one race, the Skirennen, which falls on a Saturday during the season (1/5/19) and will be incorporated into our schedule.
 Participation is optional but encouraged.

-We primarily communicate via email.
+We primarily communicate via an app called Teamstuff, which you will use for registration as well.
 Weekly program updates are sent out each Sunday night that contain information about the following week’s practice locations and ski technique.

-Jackrabbit skiers need two gear setups: one is called waxless classical and the other is skate.
-Waxless classical skis are used in the track and they have a fish scale pattern on the base that can grip the snow.
+Skiers need two gear setups: one is called waxless classic and the other is skate.
+Waxless classic skis are used in the track and they have a fish scale pattern on the base to grip the snow.
+Avoid any skis that are labeled "backcountry" as they are heavy and slow.
+Some skis will say "race," and that's okay because they are lighter, which your skier will enjoy.
 Skate skis are different because they have a smooth bottom, which just glides.
-Skate skis are usually a little shorter than classical skis.
+Skate skis are usually a little shorter than classic skis.

 Their ski poles need to be Nordic track ski poles (not alpine).
-When classical skiing, the skier’s poles should be long enough to fit snugly in their armpits, and when skate skiing, their pole length should be about chin-high.
-For really young kids, there may only be a small difference in classical and skate pole length, so many families opt to have them learn to skate on classical length poles.
-That’s usually okay, but do try to get a separate pair of poles for classical and skate, because a few centimeters can make a big difference when you are little.
+When classic skiing, the skier’s poles should be long enough to fit snugly in their armpits, and when skate skiing, their pole length should be about chin-high.
+For really young kids, there may only be a small difference in classic and skate pole length, so many families opt to have them learn to skate on classic length poles.
+That’s okay, but do try to get a separate pair of poles for classic and skate, because a few centimeters can make a big difference when you are little.

 They must also have cross-country ski boots, made for track skiing.
 Please make sure their boots work with the ski bindings, because there are two kinds of binding: NNN and SNS.
-Most Jackrabbit skiers will use a ‘combi’ boot, which is made to do classical and skate.
+Most Consecutive Week Lesson skiers will use a ‘combi’ boot, which is made to do classic and skate.
 That way they only need 1 pair of boots.
-The coach will tell you if your skier’s gear is not fitting well, but we’d prefer you get it checked out by a local sport shop before ski practice.
+We'd prefer you get the gear checked out by a local sport shop before ski practice, or email us with questions.